konono/workday-calc/README.md

 options:
-  -h, --help            show this help message and exit --without_workday, -w
+  -h, --help            show this help message and exit --with-holiday, -w
-                        To calculate the number of days without considering working days, specify the WITHOUT_WORKDAY option.
+                        To calculate the number of days with holiday.
   --debug               debug option

 date: